DMM TOC > 500 Additional Mailing Services|

 For insured mail, a mailer may leave the mail in a rural box if the mailer has purchased insurance online, or with a note showing the requested amount of insurance based on the value of the article, if stamps are affixed for postage and fees, or money for postage and fees is left in the box.

-To mail at the bulk insurance prices, mailers must obtain an authorization under 4.4.2 and meet the following criteria:
+To mail at the bulk insurance prices, for Standard Mail (except Marketing Parcels) and Parcel Select Lightweight, mailers must obtain an authorization under 4.4.2 and meet the following criteria:

 a.
 Mail a minimum of 10,000 insured articles annually.
 Mailers may total all insured articles mailed at multiple locations.